Smoke & Carbon Monoxide Detectors - Big Protection For A Small Price!

 How does Carbon Monoxide harm me?

 Carbon monoxide is harmful when breathed because it displaces oxygen in the blood and deprives the heart, brain and other vital organs of oxygen.
 Large amounts of CO can overcome you in minutes without warning — causing you to lose consciousness and suffocate.
 Besides tightness across the chest, initial symptoms of CO poisoning may include headache, fatigue, dizziness, drowsiness, or nausea.
 Sudden chest pain may occur in people with angina.
 During prolonged or high exposures, symptoms may worsen and include vomiting, confusion and collapse in addition to loss of consciousness and muscle weakness.
 Symptoms can vary widely from person to person.
 CO poisoning may occur sooner in those most susceptible: young children, the elderly, people with lung or heart disease, people at high altitudes, or those who already have elevated CO blood levels, such as smokers.
 Also, CO poisoning poses a special risk to fetuses.
 CO poisoning can be reversed if caught in time.
 But even if you recover, acute poisoning may result in permanent damage to the parts of your body that require a lot of oxygen such as the heart and brain.
-Significant reproductive risk is also linked to CO.
+Significant reproductive risks are also linked to CO.

 What brand should I get?